filippovitale/qmk_firmware/keyboards/preonic/keymaps/filippovitale/readme.md

-# The default Preonic layout - largely based on the Planck's
+# My personal layout, matching the one on my Lily58